luukfroling/Mechanica/content/replaced/Ch6_AngularMomentum.md

 Free-body diagram with the origin located at the seesaw's end.
 ```

 We still have that the sum of forces is zero.
 But what about the sum of torques?
-Obviously, the choice of the origin can not affect the seesaw: it is still in balance, regardless of our choice of the origin.
+Obviously, the choice of the origin cannot affect the seesaw: it is still in balance, regardless of our choice of the origin.
 Let's see if that is correct:

 $$\sum \vec{\Gamma}_i = \Lambda \hat{x} \times -Mg\hat{z} + \left ( \Lambda + L \right ) \times F_p\hat{z} + \left ( \Lambda + L + l \right )\hat{x} \times -mg\hat{z} $$